 The First Attack Ads: Hollywood vs. Upton Sinclair

-A NEW AWARD-WINNING DOCUMENTARY, COMING TO PBS STARTING OCTOBER 1
+A NEW AWARD-WINNING DOCUMENTARY DEBUTED ON PBS THROUGHOUT OCTOBER 2022

 When world famous author and socialist Upton Sinclair swept the Democratic primary for governor of California in August 1934–leading a massive grassroots movement–it provoked Hollywood’s first all-out plunge into politics.

-Coming to public TV stations and streaming on PBS app, via Passport and PBS World sites and Apple TV in October 2022.
-Premieres on KCET in L.A. on October 1, on SoCal in Southern California and WNET in NYC on October 6, and then other PBS stations Two-minute trailer.
-Read more and watch PBS preview here.
+Aired over hundreds of public TV stations and streamed on PBS apps, via Passport and PBS World and Apple TV in October 2022.
+Premiered on KCET in L.A. and WNET in NYC.
+Watch two-minute trailer.
+Watch the entire film at PBS.org.

-Featured at 2022 festivals in Houston, Philadelphia, Portland, Oakland and Myrtle Beach, the Filmocracy Fest in Los Angeles and Venice Shorts, with several awards, and more to come.
+Film was featured at 2022 festivals in San Diego, Honolulu, Berlin, Tokyo, Houston, Philadelphia, Portland, Oakland, Rio de Janiero, the Filmocracy Fest in Los Angeles and Venice Shorts, among others, with three awards.

 “Terrific.
 Amazing how the same political tropes continue to operate.” — Michael Pollan, author of bestsellers The Botany of Desire, The Omnivore’s Dilemma and other books.